DataDog/integrations-core/octopus_deploy/README.md

 ## Overview

-This check monitors [Octopus Deploy][1] through the Datadog Agent.
+This check monitors your [Octopus Deploy][1] deployments through the Datadog Agent.
+Track information such as average deployment time per Environment, and deployment failure rate for a Project.

-Include a high level overview of what this integration does:
-- What does your product do (in 1-2 sentences)?
-- What value will customers get from this integration, and why is it valuable to them?
-- What specific data will your integration monitor, and what's the value of that data?

 ## Setup